GTC 21 ~ 7 Days Samburu, Rift Valley Lakes & Masai Mara

 Day 3 – Baringo

-Depart in the early morning (with lunch enroute) towards Lake Baringo.
+Depart in the early morning (with lunch enroute) towards Lake Baringo one of the great Rift Valley Lakes.
 We arrive this fresh water lake in the late afternoon and depending on the conditions of the lake, we enjoy an evening boat ride in search of hippo, crocodile and numerous birds.
 A bird watcher’s haven but beware, this is malaria land so it is best to come prepared with plenty of mosquito repellent.
-We spend the night at Roberts campsite.
+We spend the night at a campsite.

 Day 4 – Lake Nakuru

-A 30km drive south to the spectacular Lake Bogoria with hot springs and geysers being the main attractions.
-It has a nomad population of up to two million flamingos and numerous bird species.
+A 30km drive south to the spectacular Lake Bogoria, also one of the Rift Valley Lakes, with hot springs and flamingos being the main attractions as well as spectacular scenery.
 Lunch and then proceed for an afternoon game drive at the Lake Nakuru National Park which is a small but equally rewarding park which is home to the black and white rhinos, flamingos, baboons, antelopes, the elusive leopard and numerous bird species.
 Set up camp at a campsite (cold night) outside the park.

 Day 3 – Lake Nakuru to Masai Mara